Child Custody: Interplay with Child Support

 If you are going through a divorce or are an unmarried parent, obtaining adequate child support can be difficult and is affected by the amount of time the child spends with each parent and other considerations.
 This support will help pay for the necessities that your child requires including clothes, books, schooling, transportation, and more.
 Finding an amount that both parents agree upon can be extremely difficult and sometimes impossible, especially when custody of children and visitation is not 50/50.
 When child support is in arrears, the custodial parent may withhold visitation privileges.
-Handling disputes centering on child support and visitation is an area where Aeschleman Law can help.
+Handling disputes centering on child support and visitation is an area where Aeschleman Law, PC can help.
 We will help you negotiate a custody and child support plan that, whenever possible, works for all parties

 It is required that parents involved in a divorce who have children undergo mediation with a professional.
 Because of issues concerning who gets primary custody and how much child support the other parent must pay are sensitive, it is often to the benefit of the parents to decide the terms on their own.
 With divorces involving infants, one parent typically has a majority of the custody (if not all), solely because of an infant’s need for consistency.